top of page

 A Spooky Tale gets an "A"!

 "Laughter heals, and this lovely book kept me laughing.
 It's a wonderful tribute to Dickens's Christmas Carol, by extending it to animals.
-Our pets come out ahead here, knowing things
+Our pets come out ahead here, knowing things it would be best for we adults to learn and take to heart.

 --Murray Baumgarten, Founding Director The Dickens Project, UCSC

-a Gothic novel for youngsters, and a work of alternative history.
+The Frankenstein of the Apple Crate: A Possibly True Story of the Monster's Origins is a ghost story, a Gothic novel for youngsters, and a work of alternative history.
 It shows how Mary Wollstonecraft Godwin, then age 19, could have got the inspiration to write her masterpiece Frankenstein during that fateful night on the banks of Lake Geneva.
 It makes a leap of imagination into the past to unearth how the girl Mary could have read a French tale, published in 1790, that features an inventor named Frankénsteïn who makes a man-sized robot.
 Could the secret have been left behind in the papers of her mother, the amazing Mary Wollstonecraft?

 Possibly true (and possibly not!), The Frankenstein of the Apple Crate was inspired by archival research, and includes historical and biographical notes by scholars of the French Revolution, Mary Shelley, and the thrilling Frankenstein.